almostengr/almostengrwebsite/web/docs/lightshow/faq.md

 #### Raspbery Pi

-The Falcon Pi Player is installed in the Raspberry Pi.
+The Falcon Pi Player is installed on the Raspberry Pi.
 The Rasberry Pi controls the relays, which in turn controls all of the lights.
-The Pi controls each of the 24 channels of relays via the GPIO pins on the Raspberry Pi.
+The Pi controls each of the 24 channels of relays via the GPIO pins that it has.

 #### Christmas Lights